Axwabo/AdminTools-NWAPI/README.md

 A port of EXILED's SCP:SL plugin made for the new offical Northwood API.
 Gives server owners more useful commands.

+**WARNING!** The development of this plugin is no longer in an active state.
+Updates will still be rolled out with NWAPI updates.
+New features will not be added and only serious bugs will be fixed.

 # Installation

 ## Automatic